Barton J. Hirsch

 |1971||BA, Philosophy||University of Wisconsin|

-Hirsch, Barton J., Hedges, Larry V., Stawicki, JulieAnn, and Mekinda, Megan (June, 2011).
+Hirsch, B. J., Hedges, L. V., Stawicki, J., and Mekinda, M. (2011).
 After-School Programs for High School Students: An Evaluation of After School Matters.
+Technical Report.
+[A publication version of this report appears as Appendix 1 of Job Skills and Minority Youth, 2015].

 ( Download )